maiba-engineering/nn-from-scratch/README.md

 # Neural Networks from Scratch

 My implementation notes and code from Andrej Karpathy's ["Neural Networks: Zero to Hero"](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) series.
-Everything is written from scratch in Python/PyTorch to understand how neural networks and language models actually work under the hood.
+Everything is written from scratch in Python/PyTorch to understand how neural networks and language models actually work.

 I'm an engineering student at CentraleSupélec.
-I started this as a self-teaching project before my official ML coursework because I wanted to understand LLMs deeply — not just use APIs.
+I started this as an official ML coursework project, the goal is to understand LLMs deeply.

 ## What's in here